DeiC-HPC/cotainr/doc/development/technical_motivation.rst

 -----------
 Building containers in user space comes with the following limitations:

 - We are unable to correctly handle file permissions that should be set with root privileges.
+We are forcing owner rwX permission on all files using the `--fix-perms` option to `singularity build`, `as is also implied in the most basic Apptainer fakeroot builds <https://apptainer.org/docs/user/latest/fakeroot.html#build>`_.
 - You can only install software in user space in the container, i.e. there is no :code:`sudo apt install` or the like.